Last updated: June 26, 2026

 MCP, the Model Context Protocol, is an open standard that lets an AI client talk to outside systems through a named tool interface.
 The model does not screen-scrape your form service; it calls structured tools and receives structured results.

 Claude Desktop's MCP setup is GUI-only and per-machine.
 Claude Code's is a one-liner -- claude mcp add -- that writes into .mcp.json or ~/.claude.json.
-Cursor sits between the two: the GUI of Claude Desktop with the project-file portability of Claude Code, plus one trait the others do not share -- a chat-mode switch that decides whether MCP tools are reachable at all.
+Cursor sits between the two: the GUI of Claude Desktop with the project-file portability of Claude Code, plus a visible Available Tools surface that decides what the chat can call.

 The mechanical differences are small.
 The workflow consequence is not.
 Coding, reviewing, and shipping the form that asks "how was the release?" all happen in the same window.
+Cursor CLI can also reuse the editor's MCP configuration, so a team can keep the same project config for IDE work and agent CLI work.
 The deeper reasoning for putting form work next to publish is in Most form tools stop at creation.

 GUI Setup: Adding the Server From Cursor Settings